 Helping schools promote positive menstrual health

-Funding of $20.7 million over four years has been committed by the Victorian Government to provide free sanitary pads and tampons in every government school from Term 3, 2019 because being able to access sanitary products shouldn't be a barrier for girls and young women to getting the most out of their education.
+Free pads and tampons are now available in every government school in Victoria –because being able to access sanitary products shouldn't be a barrier to students getting the most out of their education.

 The Government's commitment to provide free pads and tampons in government primary, secondary and specialist schools will:

-The use of sanitary items provided at school will be entirely voluntary.
+The use of sanitary items provided at school is entirely voluntary.
 Providing both sanitary pads and tampons allows students to make a choice based on their own needs, cultural beliefs, maturity and preferences.

-The Department will provide schools with communication materials to increase parental and community understanding of this new initiative.
+The Department is providing schools with communication materials to increase parental and community understanding of this initiative.